 - i.
 The Answer scripts are evaluated by both internal and external examiners (Double Valuation). - ii.
-If there is 10% difference between two examiners, a third revaluation is conducted, which will be final. - iii.
+If there is 10% difference between two examiners, a third revaluation is conducted, which 'will be final. . - iii.
 Question papers for each examination will follow the regulation and syllabus in force at that time.
 The question paper pattern include both 5 marks and 10 marks.

-5 Total = 75 Marks c.
-Part C - 3Questions out of 5 X 10 Marks = = 30 Marks b.
-Part B - 5 Questions out of 7 X 5 Marks = = 25 Marks a.
-PartA - 10 Questions X 2 Marks = = 20 Marks
+1 1 1 1 a.
+Part A - Compulsory 10 Questions X 2 Ma rks = 20 Marks b.
+Part B - 5 Questions out of 7 X 5 Marks = 25 Marks c.
+Part C - 3Questions out of 5 X 10 Marks = 30 Marks a.
+Total = 75 Marks

 - iv.
 A student getting 'RA' Re-Appear in a subject must repeat the examination to obtain the degree.
-Such students are exempted from attendance. - v.
-A student shall not be permitted to repeat any course only for the purpose of improving the grade.
+Such students are exempted from attendance. - V. A student shall not be permitted to repeat any course only for the purpose of improving the grade.